At-Home Peritoneal Dialysis

 - Know it may take some time to get used to the feeling of fluid in your belly.

 - Following certain precautions will help you avoid the risk of an infection called peritonitis.
 Your nurse will give you instructions on avoiding infection.

 - You will need ample storage space for your supplies.

 - If you have diabetes, know that your doctor may need to adjust your dose of insulin.
 That’s because the sugar in the dialysis fluid may make your blood sugar levels higher.

 - You will do your treatments every day, 7 days a week—as prescribed by your nephrologist.

-- You will visit your clinic once or twice a month for check-ins with your doctor and treatment team.
+- You will visit your clinic once or twice a month for check-ins with your doctor and care team.

 Time needed to do peritoneal dialysis

 While most people are candidates for PD, not everyone is.
 If you’ve had several abdominal surgeries or your peritoneal lining isn’t intact, it may not be possible.
 Be sure to tell your doctor about past surgeries and ask what choices are the best ones to consider.
 Always feel free to ask questions.
 This is a decision you’ll want to feel good about.

 That means you get the comfort of home and the comfort of knowing that a professional is there to help you troubleshoot issues or make adjustments.